vivekmunshi/AzureStorageTablesDemo/README.md

-# AzureStorageTablesDemo
+# Azure Storage Tables Demo
-Azure Demo Table
+Get started with Azure Table storage  DB Table API using .NET

 1.Create a console app.
 2.Azure sdk to insatll which big and takes time.